connectwithsantosh/PostEarthquakeNepal/README.md

 ## Usage

 1. Open the app in your web browser using the URL provided (e.g., `http://localhost:8501`).
 2. Upload the pre-disaster and post-disaster images.
+Ensure the images are **1024x1024** resolution.
 3. Click **"Detect Changes"** to view the results.